HackSoc/constitution/README.md

 2. Throughout this document the following definitions and terms will be used:
     1. HackSoc will be referred to as the 'Society'.
     2. The constitution of the Society, as laid out in [Constitution.md](./Constitution.md), will be referred to as the 'Constitution'.
+    3. Any General Meeting of the Society will be referred to as a 'General Meeting'.
+    4. A 'Pull Request' if not otherwise specified is a Pull Request to the copy of this repository at `HackSoc/constitution` on [GitHub](https://github.com/) as found [here](https://github.com/HackSoc/constitution).
+    5. 'Quorum' is defined as per the Constitution.
+    6. 'Committee' is defined as per the Constitution.

 ## 2. General Rules